- » Key resources and services

 The Kanyini Guidelines Adherence with the Polypill study - Kanyini GAP

-This project was a randomised controlled clinical trial by the George Institute for Global Health.
-It aimed to investigate if a polypill (single pill containing fixed-dose combination of treatments) will improve the adherence and health outcomes of patients with cardiovascular disease, as opposed to those using standard interventions.
+This randomised controlled clinical trial aimed to investigate if a polypill (single pill containing fixed-dose combination of treatments) would improve the adherence and health outcomes of patients with cardiovascular disease, as opposed to those using standard interventions.

 The research involved 1,000 Indigenous patients at risk of a cardiovascular event determined by a formal assessment process.
 It was conducted in Aboriginal Community Controlled Health Services and general medical practices in Australia.
 Participants in the study were monitored for approximately 18 months.

 Abstract adapted from the George Institute for Global Health